 - 3.1.
 The governing body has a responsibility to: - 3.1.1.
-Fully engage parents and / or young people with SEN when drawing up policies that affect them. - 3.1.2.
-Identify, assess and make SEN provision for all children and young people with SEN, whether or not they have an EHC plan. - 3.1.3.
-Use their best endeavours to secure the special educational provision called for by a child or young person's SEN. - 3.1.4.
+Fully engage parents and / or young people with SEND when drawing up policies that affect them. - 3.1.2.
+Identify, assess and make SEND provision for all children and young people with SEND, whether or not they have an EHC plan. - 3.1.3.
+Use their best endeavours to secure the special educational provision called for by a child or young person's SEND. - 3.1.4.
 Designate an appropriate member of staff (the SEN co-ordinator or SENCO) as having responsibility for co-ordinating provision for pupils with SEND. - 3.1.5.
 Appoint a designated teacher for 'looked after' children where appropriate. - 3.1.6.
 Make reasonable adjustments for pupils with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - 3.1.7.
 Take necessary steps to ensure that pupils with disabilities are not discriminated against, harassed or victimised. - 3.1.8.
-Publish annual information on the school's SEN Policy, setting out the measures and facilities to assist access for pupils with disabilities. - 3.1.9.
-Publish annual information about the arrangements for the admission of pupils with disabilities, the steps taken to prevent children with
+Publish the SEND Policy on the website annually, setting out the measures and facilities to assist access for pupils with disabilities.